imjhk03/SignInWithApple/README.md

 ## About the project
-A sample project about using Sign in with Apple.
+A sample project implementing Sign in with Apple.
 This project was built while watching the [session](https://developer.apple.com/videos/play/wwdc2019/706/) and referred to the [sample code](https://developer.apple.com/documentation/authenticationservices/implementing_user_authentication_with_sign_in_with_apple).

 ## Features
 * Creates a Sign in with Apple Button